ydydsnyd/mono/packages/replicache/README.md

 Finalize the release notes based on the list of relevant changes you gathered earlier.

+### Post Release Notes to Discord

+Also copy the release notes to Discord.
+If the release notes are long summarize it.

 ## Push and test all the sample apps

 ## Switch the Release to Latest